LPAndersson/SIML/docs/05-beyondLinearity.md

 <p class="caption">(\#fig:NN3layer)Training data and classification with 3 layer neural network</p>
 </div>

+We see that NNs produce a flexible class of classifiers.

 What remains to discuss is how to train NNs.

 ## Stochastic gradient descent